Table of Contents

 Not every test case can be automated.
 This is true for test cases of nature such as compatibility, user interface, or recovery.
 These types of test cases still need to be executed manually.

 To decide which test cases are to be automated, you need to develop a list of criteria that those test cases must meet during the enterprise software testing process.

-Most often, you don't want to run automation tests on features that are prone to risk, that have high interest to clients or have business logic.
+Most often, you don't want to run automation tests on features that are prone to risk, that have high interest to clients or that have business logic.